 Sustainable innovation – our priority

-Chemistry is the central science.
+Chemistry is a central science at the core of the value-chains in most industrial sectors.
 The European chemical sector remains world leading and is already a critical driver of innovation across other industrial sectors.
 This puts the chemical community in a position to lead large-scale innovation initiatives that can provide sustainable solutions to Europe’s grand challenges.

 SusChem fully supports the Innovation Union and the goals of the EUROPE 2020 Strategy.
 The SusChem priority areas follow therefore the path laid by the Innovation Union with four of them addressing direct technical innovation areas and two supporting areas.